 Skin Safety and Comfort

 Being uncomfortable can put your workers and workplace both at risk.
 When your FR garments are not comfortable, the workers will be more likely to take shortcuts ultimately resulting in workplace accidents.
 By choosing the right flame resistant garments, your workers will be more likely to wear them.
 This will not only increase compliance to FR safety regulations, but it will also increase productivity, reduce the chances of workplace hazards and improve workers morale.
-Lastly, there are some FR fabrics in the market which rough hand feel, ultimately resulting in irritation over skin when applied in direct contact with.
+Lastly, there are some FR fabrics in the market which rough hand feels, ultimately resulting in irritation over the skin when applied in direct contact with.
 As a result, skin safety along with comfort has rapidly become a key factor in a wearer’s purchasing decision.
-Make sure you buy those FR garments which can be worn comfortably against skin without causing any irritation or problem.
+Make sure you buy those FR garments which can be worn comfortably against the skin without causing any irritation or problem.
 Therefore, keep all of these attributes in mind before making a purchase.

 - How comfortable is the flame-resistant garment?

 - Is the FR garment right weight, breathable and flexible?

 - Does the feel of FR garment distract you from your work?